Demonstration-Free Robotic Control via LLM Agents: Simulation Evaluation

 \section{Simulation Evaluation}

 We evaluate FAEA on LIBERO to establish native agent capability, then test whether human coaching provides additional optimization.
-We then test generalization by applying the identical framework to ManiSkill (domain randomization) and MetaWorld (different robot arm, different environment) without modification.
+We then apply the same agent loop and prompt to ManiSkill (domain randomization) and MetaWorld (different robot arm and environment).
+This tests transfer under a shared privileged-state and Cartesian-control abstraction, not other agent frameworks or physical hardware.